As you’re shopping for the best Massachusetts car insurance, obtaining at least three insurance quotes is essential.

 Add in their higher disposable income amounts which correlate to more expensive vehicles on the road, and you can see why insurance rates are above average in Massachusetts.

-To register and drive a vehicle in Massachusetts, you must purchase auto insurance.
+To register and drive a vehicle in Massachusetts, you must purchase the state minimum required auto insurance coverage.

-The state requires that you insure every driver living in your household that is related to you by blood, marriage, or adoption, along with anyone who may occasionally drive your car.
+The state insurance requirements demand every driver living in your household that is related to you by blood, marriage, or adoption, along with anyone who may occasionally drive your car.
+Massachusetts is also a no-fault state, meaning if you’re in a car accident and are injured, your insurance plan will cover your damages.

 While there are many types of auto insurance available, there are only four that Massachusetts absolutely requires its drivers to carry.
-These are:
+These are the minimum coverage requirements:

 - Damage to someone else’s property: $5,000 per accident